Wondering how to start a blog but unsure where to begin?

 If you are ever dissatisfied with the appearance of your blog, you can switch to a different theme and personalize it in the way you want.

 While WordPress has thousands of free and paid themes on its repository and third-party websites, I like the Kadence theme.
 It is vibrant, simple, lightweight, and SEO-ready and comes in free, premium versions.

 You can access the theme repository from Appearance–>Themes from your dashboard.
-Once you install your favorite theme, you can start customizing it from Appearance –>Customize.
+Once you install your favourite theme, you can start customizing it from Appearance –>Customize.

-Most themes can be customized using the Theme Customizer, which allows you to change colors, fonts, backgrounds, and other design elements.
+Most themes can be customized using the Theme Customizer, which allows you to change colours, fonts, backgrounds, and other design elements.